 Some applications create PDFs that use Content Streams and other applications create PDFs that make use of image and text markup that don't require large content streams.
 A lot of PDF files only have one content stream but some PDF files have multiple content streams.

-Currently, it is not possible for WeCompress or NXPowerLite to manipulate or compress Content Streams data.
+No, currently it is not possible for NXPowerLite Desktop or WeCompress to manipulate or compress Content Streams data.

 Most modern browsers come with the ability to open PDF files and also 'Print to PDF'.
 In our example below, we use Google Chrome on Windows to create a new file from the original file with large content streams.
 However, a similar process is available with other browsers and operating systems.